 What to expect on the first visit:

-- A nurse and/or lactation consultant will see you initially.
+- A nurse who is also a lactation consultant will see you initially.
 She will ask questions about the baby’s feedings and how the last 24 hours have been with wet and dirty diapers.

 - We will evaluate your baby for jaundice by testing the bilirubin level.